sidev86/sidev86/README.md

 <h2>About me</h2>
 <ul>
   <li>Currently student at 42 Firenze, aspiring to start a career as a software developer.</li>
-  <li>I'm passionate about everything creative that intersects with coding, especially visual and audio-related projects.</li>
+  <li>I'm passionate about everything creative that intersects with coding, especially visual and audio.</li>
   <li>I develop videogames and produce music as a hobby, combining my love for technology with artistic expression.</li>
 </ul>